IT TAKES A VILLAGE

 Partners can include grantees and volunteers, in their respective sections.

-The Black Police Officers Association of Omaha is a nonprofit that works to inspire equality in the enforcement of justice.
 Founded in 2013, BPOA works to enhance diversity in the police department and bridge the gap between the black community and law enforcement.
 BPOA upholds their mission through community service and educational events.
 BPOA’s mission is to provide underserved youth with opportunities to develop to their fullest potential athletically, academically and as leaders in their community.

 Ivy League Youth Sports Academy (ILYSA) is devoted to helping Omaha area middle school girls achieve success in sports while building character and life skills.
 ILYSA cultivates a fun, engaging environment where athletes improve their sports IQ, competitive strategies, and mental toughness.
 ILYSA not only focuses on athletic skill development, but also strategies around nutrition, behavior, teamwork, and coach-player relationships.

-The Keys Foundation is compassionately dedicated to assisting youth girls with developing their basketball skills and knowledge, all while encouraging fitness for the game of basketball.
-They are committed to educating and empowering today’s girls of the importance of sportsmanship, teamwork, commitment, and integrity.
+The Keys Foundation is compassionately dedicated to assisting young girls in developing their basketball skills and knowledge, all while encouraging fitness for the game of basketball.
+They are committed to educating and empowering today’s girls on the importance of sportsmanship, teamwork, commitment, and integrity.
 They place strong emphasis on keeping the inner-city community involved with women’s basketball and giving women the opportunity to play in a friendly, yet competitive atmosphere.

 Omaha Starlings believes every girl deserves the opportunity to play club volleyball, regardless of socioeconomic background or level of play.
 Starlings’ dues are a fraction of most junior club costs, with the goal that no girl is turned away because of inability to pay.
-The Vision for Starlings Volleyball, USA is to provide at-risk, disadvantaged youth with equal access to quality volleyball programs, regardless of financial hardship, ethnicity or skill level through exposure to training and participation in the sport of volleyball.
+The Vision for Starlings Volleyball, USA is to provide at-risk, disadvantaged youth with equal access to quality volleyball programs, regardless of financial hardship, ethnicity, or skill level through exposure to training and participation in the sport of volleyball.
 Starlings uses the platform of the sport to empower within each player academic excellence, healthy lifestyle choices and excellent character.